EdDataScienceEES/tutorial-sroles1/tutorial.md

 combined <- rbind(expanded_biden,expanded_trump)
 ```

 Now we are going to plot our data.
-This plot will show us infomation on demographic and how this varies by state, and what proportion voted for who.
+This plot will show us what proportion of each demographic voted for Trump and Biden, the proportion each wage demographic makes up of the whole population, and how these varies by state.
 ```
 # Library
 library(ggmosaic)

 # Reorder demographics into ascending order
 combined$Demographic <- factor(combined$Demographic, levels=c("Under $25,000", "$25,000 - $49,999", "$50,000 - $74,999",
 "$75,000 - $99,999", "$100,000+"))

-# Plot mosaic figure showing proportion of demographic to total population in
+# Plot mosaic figure
-# each state, and how they voted.
 (mosaic_plot <- ggplot(data = combined) +
     geom_mosaic(aes(x=product( Demographic, State_Abbr ),
                     fill = voted_for, colour = Demographic), offset = 0.05) +